playmint/ds/docs/code-docs/plugin-javascript.md

 GameState is split into three top level objects: `player`, `world` and `selected`.

-These docs are not a complete and up to dat reference so the best way to see th state available is to use the **browser debug console**:
+These docs are not a complete and up to date reference so the best way to see th state available is to use the **browser debug console**:

 - While playing, hit F12 and turn on verbose console logging.
 - Select Use